calbertsen/covafillr/inst/include/covafill/dox/mainpage.md

 - The [Core module](@ref core) which provides the base functionality for local polynomial regression
 - The [Tree module](@ref tree) which provides a search tree approximation to local polynomial regression
-- The [Interpolate module](@ref interpolate) which provides classes for cubic interpolation in 1-3 dimensions
+- The [Interpolate module](@ref interpolate) which provides classes for cubic interpolation in 1-3 dimensions.
+This module is only inteded for internal use.
 - The [JAGS module](@ref jags), which provides a module for using covafill with [JAGS](http://http://mcmc-jags.sourceforge.net/)
 - The [TMB module](@ref tmb) which provides functionality to use covafill with [TMB](http://tmb-project.org).